Agent-Dice: Disentangling Knowledge Updates via Geometric Consensus for Agent Continual Learning: Conclusion

 \section{Conclusion}

 In this work, we identify that the stability–plasticity dilemma in continual learning for LLM-based agents largely arises from the failure to explicitly distinguish between common and conflicting knowledge during the learning process.
 To address the challenge, we present Agent-Dice, a novel parameter fusion framework designed to resolve the stability-plasticity dilemma in agent continual learning with minimal computational overhead and parameter updates.
 Further, we demonstrate the rationality and effectiveness of Agent-Dice through ablation study, model similarity analysis, and overhead evaluation.
+As a lightweight and efficient solution, Agent-Dice paves the way for generalist agents capable of continuous self-iteration in dynamic environments.